swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

 We've already seen the importance of loops as a way to avoid repeating yourself.
 We've also already discussed the use of functions.
-In this lesson, we'll explore how to package pieces of code together into reusable modules, and how to use other people's modules.
+In this lesson, we'll explore how to use other people's modules, and how to package pieces of your code together into reusable modules.

 ## Reminder: Pasting into iPython

-This part of the lesson includes a lot of text, but it will be useful to run it yourself in iPython.

 To paste text from another application (i.e. these lecture notes) into iPython :